 1. Lewis Anderson, born 1690.
 Freed in 1712, he was married to Katherine Bass, daughter of Fulcher’s neighbor Edward Bass.
 He was taxed in Tanner’s Creek, Norfolk County in 1730 and 1731.
 Lewis and his wife inherited land in Northampton County, NC in 1748 from his father-in-law Edward Bass which the couple later sold in 1757.
 It is not known if Lewis Anderson ever made it to Granville County or if he had any descendants.

 3. Lewis Anderson, born 1713.
 He was born after the Anderson slaves were freed, so he was never enslaved.
 Lewis is thought to be the son of Elizabeth Anderson who was freed in Fulcher’s will.
 However this is not definite and more verification is needed.
 Lewis is the direct ancestor of the vast majority of the Native American/”free colored” Andersons of Granville County because his descendants continued marrying into the Bass, Evans, Taborn, Pettiford, Tyler, Mitchell, Howell and Chavis families.
-Lewis was married to Sarah Bass, daughter of Edward Bass’ brother John Bass.
+Lewis was married to Sarah Bass, daughter of John Bass 1673-1732.
 He owned land in Bertie County (modern Northampton County) in the 1730s that his wife inherited from her father.
-Lewis was in Granville County by 1746 and enlisted in Col. William Eaton’s regiment which I blogged about here.
+Lewis Anderson was in Granville County by 1746 and enlisted in Col. William Eaton’s regiment which I blogged about here.

 But who exactly were the freed Andersons?
 And if they have a Native American tribal origin, what is it?
-The original Andersons who were enslaved were almost certainly of African heritage but I think it is very likely they were mixed Native American.
-Their very close relationship with the Nansemond Bass family and their association with Indian trader Col. William Eaton are strong indicators that they also had a Native lineage.
+The original Andersons who were enslaved were almost certainly of African heritage but I think it is likely they were mixed Native American.
+Their very close relationship with the Nansemond Bass family and their association with Indian trader Col. William Eaton are indicators that they also had a Native lineage.
 However slavery can very much obscure the ethnic origins of those who were enslaved and until we know exactly how and where John Fulcher acquired his slaves, I can only really speculate on the Anderson’s origins.
 If John Fulcher did inherit his slaves, it seems likely they came from his maternal grandfather Captain John Sibsey.
 Sibsey’s 1652 Norfolk County will does not make any specific mention of slaves and simply mentions property.
 But we know John Sibsey owned slaves because Mary Sibsey’s first husband Richard Conquest complained to the courts in 1652 that he was being withheld a slave that was due to him from his father-in-law.

 Whatever their exact origin may have been, the Andersons who intermarried with the Nansemond Basses, who moved to Granville County and who continued intermarrying with the Native American/”free colored” families living there, were full fledged members of the community.

-The Andersons have remained one of the largest families in the community as can be seen in the Granville County census records.
+The Andersons have remained one of the largest families in the Granville community as can be seen in the Granville County census records.
 In 1800 there were 9 Anderson head of households and in 1840 there were 15 Anderson head of households.
 In the 1850 census which was the first census in which every household member was listed there were 112 Andersons.
 In 1900 there were 54 Andersons and in 1940 there were 66 Andersons.
 And of course these numbers do not reflect Anderson women who were married as well as Anderson descendants who no longer carried the Anderson surname.

 Below are some pictures of Granville County Andersons: